pukoframework/pukoframework.github.io/docs/databases/data-objects.md

 $v->city = "New York";
 $v->address = "Testing Street";

-//transaction blocks
+// Transaction block
 $transaction = DBI::Transactional('primary', function($dbi) use ($v) {
-    //save, delete or update process
+    // Perform save, delete, or update operations
     $v->save($dbi);

-    //don't forget to return true or false as commit flag for transaction. return true;
+    // Return true to commit the transaction, or false to roll back return true;
 });
 ```

-The transaction object will evaluated as true or false to determinate is the transactional process sucess for all or failure for all.
+The `$transaction` variable will evaluate to `true` or `false`, indicating whether the entire transactional process succeeded or failed.